A. Lawrence Lowell: Purge of homosexuals

-In 1920, the brother of a student who had recently committed suicide brought evidence of ongoing homosexual activity among the students to the College's Acting Dean Chester N. Greenough.
+In 1920, the brother of a student who had recently died by suicide brought evidence of ongoing homosexual activity among the students to the College's Acting Dean Chester N. Greenough.
 After consulting with Lowell and under his authority, the Dean convened an ad hoc tribunal of administrators to investigate the charges.
 It conducted more than 30 interviews behind closed doors and took action against eight students, a recent graduate, and an assistant professor.
 They were expelled or had their association with the university severed.
 Lowell proved particularly opposed to readmission for those who had been expelled only for associating too closely with those more directly involved.
 He eventually relented in two of four cases.
 The affair went unreported until 2002, when Harvard President Lawrence Summers called the affair "part of a past that we have rightly left behind."

 Excluding African-Americans from the Freshman Halls

 African-American students had lived in Harvard's dormitories for decades, until Lowell changed the policy.
 Freshmen were required to live in the Freshman Halls beginning in 1915.
 Two black students did live there during World War I without incident.
 When a few were excluded after the war they raised no protest.

 The matter became the object of student protest in 1922, when six banned black freshmen, led by a recent alumnus who was studying at the Business School, protested their exclusion.
 Lowell wrote this explanation to Roscoe Conkling Bruce, himself an African American Harvard alumnus and the father of an incoming freshman: "We have not thought it possible to compel men of different races to reside together."
 Bruce's lengthy reply underscored the irony of Lowell's position: "The policy of compulsory residence in the Freshman Halls is costly indeed if it is the thing that constrains Harvard to enter open-eyed and brusque upon a policy of racial discrimination."
 Lowell stood his ground: "It is not a departure from the past to refuse to compel white and colored men to room in the same building.
 We owe to the colored man the same opportunities for education that we do to the white man; but we do not owe it to him to force him and the white into social relations that are not, or may not be, mutually congenial."
 He accused Bruce of insisting on a change of policy and employed an argument about minority presence provoking prejudice that he also used about the same time in the Jewish quota dispute.
 "For the colored man to claim that he is entitled to have the white man compelled to live with him is a very unfortunate innovation which, far from doing him good, would increase a prejudice which, as you and I will thoroughly agree, is most unfortunate and probably growing."